GeoCat/geoserver/docs/src/production/diskquota.rst

 	.. figure:: img/enablediskquota.png

 3. The default space allocated for cached tiles is 500 MiB.
-If you want to set a different size, enter it in the :guilable:`Maximum tile cache size` box.
+If you want to set a different size, enter it in the :guilabel:`Maximum tile cache size` box.

 4. Click the :guilabel:`Submit` button to save your changes.